sanduteo95/Compiler-Construction/README.md

 After you have downloaded everything, you can run the parser and lexer by doing the following:

-	1. While in the SAME directory, type in "make" to build the project.
+	1. While in the same directory, type in "make" to build the project.
 	2. Now, if you want to test it on my test cases, run "make all_tests".
 	3. Otherwise, run "make own_test" and you will be prompted for the path to the file you want to test.
 	5. If you want to clean up the project, run "make clean".
+	!!!
+Make sure if you're testing the evaluator that you create another .txt file with the same name, inside a "results" folder, that contains the expected result.

 ## Syntax
 Here are a few examples of the types of syntax it likes.